Skip to main content

 Fellows engage in robust educational programming, including:

-• Weekly Cardiac Anesthesia Lecture Series (with journal clubs)
+• Weekly Cardiac Anesthesia lecture series

-• Quarterly "Matters of the Heart" Grand Rounds
+• Quarterly "Matters of the Heart" grand rounds

-• Weekly Heart Center Quality Improvement Conferences
+• Weekly Heart Center Quality Improvement conferences

-• Simulation-Based Mastery Learning (SBML) curriculum in Point-of-Care Ultrasound (POCUS), covering cardiac, gastric, lung, and FAST imaging
+• Simulation-Based Mastery Learning (SBML) curriculum in Point-of-Care Ultrasound (POCUS)

-• Participation in daily CICU/Cardiac Surgery rounds when possible
+• Participation in daily CICU/cardiac surgery rounds

-• Optional participation in Heart Center educational activities (e.g., cardiac ICU rounds, heart failure/VAD sessions, cardiology lectures)
+• Optional Heart Center educational activities

 Benefits